nameofname/Captain-Holt-Brain-Teaser-Solution/README.md

 # Captain Holt's Brain Teaser Solution:

 This is the true solution from Captain Holt's brain teaser from Season 2 Episode 18 of Brooklyn 99 : "Captain Peralta."
-Before you read on, I just want to say that this problem drove me absolutely crazy!
+Before you read on, I just want to say that this problem drove me nuts.
 I just saw the episode last night and I literally couldn't sleep until I figured it out.
 I was lying there going through possibilities until 3 am when it hit me, and I got up and wrote down the solution.
 I later went back and refined it a little, so here it is.
 Hope you all sleep well after reading this.

 ![Alt text](http://31.media.tumblr.com/cbacd818b46c49da33d64965591a7419/tumblr_mz2j20XaOA1r64iyzo3_250.gif)